 Creates the user to be recognized by the agent with the specified settings in the subsequent SNMP communication.
-If it is used without specifying the -a option or -p option, the prompt to require the password is displayed and the password is read, but it is not echoed to the screen.
-The encryption protocol used for all SNMP communication is Data Encryption Standard (DES).
-In setsnmpusm, the authentication protocol for SNMP communication is used.
-You can specify either of the MD5 algorithm or Secure Hash Algorithm (SHA).
+If it is used without specifying the -e option or -p option, the prompt to require the password is displayed and the password is read, but it is not echoed to the screen.
+In the setsnmpusm, either Advanced Data Encryption (AES) or Data Encryption Standard (DES) can be used as encryption protocols to be used in SNMP connections.
+When none of these protocols are specified, DES is used by default.
+Moreover, either Message Digest 5 (MD5) algorithm or Secure Hash Algorithm (SHA) can be used as authentication protocols in such connections.